-The Executive Employment Agreements also provide for termination payments in the event that: (i) the Named Executive Officer's employment is terminated without cause (including constructive dismissal); or (ii) within 12 months of a "change of control", the Named Executive Officer is terminated without cause or resigns.
+The Executive Employment Agreements also provide for termination payments in the event that: (i) the Named Executive Officer's employment is terminated without cause (including constructive dismissal); or (ii) within 6 months of a "change of control", or within 12 months for Ms. Richardson, the Named Executive Officer is terminated without cause or resigns.